Mohammed Dewji: Kidnapping

-At approximately 5:35 am on 11 October 2018, Dewji was kidnapped and abducted by gunmen outside the Colosseum Hotel in Dar es Salaam, where he was arriving for a morning workout.
-The kidnappers allegedly fired shots into the air before kidnapping Dewji and driving off with the billionaire.
-Despite Dewji's wealth, he did not commonly travel with a security detail, and had driven to the Colosseum gym on his own the morning of the attack.
+At approximately 5:35 am on 11 October 2018, Dewji was kidnapped by gunmen outside the Colosseum Hotel in Dar es Salaam as he arrived for a morning workout.
+The kidnappers allegedly fired shots in the air before kidnapping Dewji and driving off with the billionaire.
+Despite Dewji's wealth, he did not usually travel with a security detail.
+He had driven to the Colosseum Hotel gym on his own the morning of the attack.

-By 13 October, at least 20 people had been arrested in the inquiry over Dewji's disappearance.
-On October 15, the family held a press conference, where they offered TSh (US$440,000) as a reward for information that would lead to his rescue.
+By 13 October, at least twenty people were arrested as a result of the investigation into Dewji's disappearance.
+At a press conference on October 15, the family offered TSh (US$440,000) as a reward for information leading to his rescue.

-At approximately 2:30 am on 20 October, Dewji called his family, saying that he was released at the Gymkhana grounds.
+At approximately 2:30 am on 20 October, in a telephone call to his family, Dewji said he had been released at the Gymkhana grounds.
 At 3:15 am, a tweet was sent out on the METL Twitter account by Dewji, acknowledging his return and appreciation for the Tanzanian people's support.
-In a video release, Police Commissioner Lazaro Mambosasa was seen talking to Dewji, who acknowledged the efforts of the police; Mambosasa clarified that Dewji met them at his house and was not rescued by police.
+In a video release, Police Commissioner Lazaro Mambosasa was seen talking to Dewji, who acknowledged the efforts of the police to find his kidnappers.
+Mambosasa clarified that Dewji met them at his house and was not rescued by police.
 He also reported that Dewji informed them that his kidnappers were speaking in a South African language.
 January Makamba tweeted that he had met Dewji and noticed rope marks on his hands and legs.
 In a 2019 interview to the BBC Dewji stated that no ransom had been paid.
-He believes the kidnappers gave up due to the massive media and political attention.
+He believes the kidnappers gave up due to the massive media and political attention his kidnapping received.